LifeLock vs. Experian: Which Is Best for You? (2023 Update)

 Here’s why we think you should choose Aura over LifeLock or Experian:

-• The fastest (and most reliable) fraud alerts.
-A 2022 mystery shopper consumer study by ath Power Consulting found that Aura discovered more instances of potential fraud (such as when new credit accounts are opened in your name) and sent fraud alerts up to 4x faster than competing services.
+• Three-bureau credit monitoring with the industry's fastest (and most reliable) fraud alerts.
+Every Aura account includes credit monitoring with each of the three major bureaus — Experian, Equifax, and TransUnion.
+Plus, a 2022 mystery shopper consumer study by ath Power Consulting found that Aura discovered more instances of potential fraud (such as when new credit accounts are opened in your name) and sent fraud alerts up to 250x faster than competing services3.

-• A full suite of digital security tools (at no extra cost).
+• AI-powered digital security tools).
 Every Aura plan comes with an expanding list of digital security tools.
 With Aura, you get a secure password manager, powerful antivirus software, VPN, and Safe Browsing tools to protect you against phishing websites and online threats.
+You can also use Aura's spam blocker to protect your phone from spam and scam calls or texts.

 • Comprehensive family protection.
-Aura’s family plans cover up to five adults and unlimited children, and include award-winning parental controls to keep your kids safe online.
+Aura’s family plans cover up to five adults and unlimited children, and includes award-winning parental controls to keep your kids safe online.

-• Up to $5 million in identity theft insurance coverage.
+• Up to $5 million in insurance plus 24/7 White Glove Fraud Resolution support.
 Every adult member on an Aura plan is covered for up to $1,000,000 in eligible losses due to identity theft.
 This includes lawyer fees, stolen funds, childcare, and more.
+If you have questions or need help, Aura's U.S.-based support team is available 24/7/365.

 • 14-day free trial and 60-day money-back guarantee.
 You can try out every single feature that Aura offers completely free for 14 days.
 Annual plans also come with a 60-day money-back guarantee to ensure that Aura is the best identity theft protection service for you.

-Try Aura for yourself.
-Sign up for a free 14-day trial of Aura and get full access to all features — including data broker opt-out, credit lock, Dark Web monitoring, and more.
+🥇 Get award-winning protection for just $6/month.
+For a limited time, you can sign up for Aura for as little as $6/month and get full access to all features — including data broker opt-out, credit lock, Dark Web monitoring, and more.

 LifeLock Overview: Features, Pros & Cons, and Pricing Plans